harrymckillen/harrymckillen.com/src/content/blog/adding-reading-time-to-an-astro-blog.md

 tags: ["Astro", "Tips"]
 ---

 I followed the [Astro Reading Time recipe](https://docs.astro.build/en/recipes/reading-time/) and it absolutely got me 90% of the way there.
 Being fresh to Astro, I assumed that magically it would all work as per the recipe.
 But the reading time appeared in the CLI when I ran `astro build`, but not on the page itself.
-Clearly it was something to do with the frontmatter, but I couldn't figure out what from the recipe.
-I searched a bit online and found a few articles people had largely ripped off from the Astro site, with no further explanation or troubleshooting.
-So I thought I'd write this up in case anyone else has the same issue.
-I found a Github issue that achieve the same thing with an alternative approach, but I wanted to stick with the recipe as much as possible.
+Clearly, it was something to do with the frontmatter, but I couldn't figure out what from the recipe.
+I searched a bit online and found a few articles people had largely copied the Astro recipe (verbatim), with no further explanation or troubleshooting.
+I don't like that aspect of churning out content, just taking credit for someone else's work.

+So I thought I'd write this up in case anyone else has had the same issue.
+I found a Github issue that achieved the same thing with an alternative approach, but I wanted to stick with the recipe as much as possible.

 `[...slug].astro`